Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Mountain villages: Prioritized livestock ownership and farming expertise

-Modern matchmaking practices have evolved significantly, with only 5% of contemporary Cypriot marriages involving formal matchmakers.
-Today’s introductions occur through family networks (35%), social events (40%), or online platforms (25%), though parental approval remains important for 78% of couples according to local wedding planners.
+Modern matchmaking practices have evolved significantly, with formal matchmakers now rare in contemporary Cypriot marriages.
+Today’s introductions occur through family networks, social events, or online platforms, though parental approval remains culturally important for many couples.

 Traditional engagement ceremony components: